-©2022 David H. Neisen.
-All Rights Reserved ©2022 Oakislandmysterytrees.com ©2022 Oak Island Mystery Trees and other Forensic Answers ©2022 Oak Island Mystery Trees and other Forensic Answers - Compendium
+© 2022 Oak Island Mystery Trees and other Forensic Answers - Compendium © 2022 Oak Island Mystery Trees and other Forensic Answers © 2022 David H. Neisen.
+All Rights Reserved © 2022 Oakislandmysterytrees.com

 All rights reserved.
-No part of this Book, the Compendium, or the website material associated with this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, or by any information storage or retrieval system, without permission in writing from the author, except by a reviewer, who may quote brief passages in a review.
+No part of the Compendium, the Book, or the website material associated with this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, or by any information storage or retrieval system, without permission in writing from the author, except by a reviewer, who may quote brief passages in a review.
 Scanning, uploading, and electronic distribution of this Book, the related Compendium or from the associated Website or the facilitation of such without the permission of the author is prohibited.
 Please purchase only authorized electronic editions, and do not participate in or encourage electronic piracy of copyrighted materials.
 Your support of the author's rights is appreciated.
 Any member of educational institutions wishing to photocopy part or all of the work for classroom use, or anthology, should send inquiries to David H. Neisen, at dneisen@satx.rr.com.